lukedinkler/SecureMe-Windows/README.md

 SecureMe-WinSec is forked from Luke Dinkler's `SecureMe-Windows` http://lukedinkler.github.io/SecureMe-Windows/

-`All update will be pulled from there and all sugestions should be directed there as well.`
+`All updates will be pulled from there and all sugestions should be directed there as well.`
 #

 # SecureMe-WinSec